Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Details about Ablation Experiments

 We conducted experiments on SST-2, SST-5, MNLI datasets when fine-tuning RoBERTa-large to research the influence of smooth scale $\alpha_t$.
-Figure \ref{fig:smooth_scale} shows that the value of $n$ mainly affects the convergence speed of the model, but has little effect on the final result of the training.
-Additionally, the best value of $n$ will vary between different datasets.
+Figure~\ref{fig:app_smooth_scale} shows that the value of $\alpha_t$ mainly affects the convergence speed of the model.
+Additionally, the best value of $\alpha_t$ will vary between different datasets.
+Figure~\ref{fig:app_estimation_times} shows that the influence of the number of estimation $n$ per steps.